kurtisjunior/game-of-life/README.md

 ### To run the app on the client side:

 Fork a version to your profile.
 Then clone and open the link in an editor.
-Next, run the command NPM INSTALL to install all of the app dependencies.
+Next, run the command NPM INSTALL to install the app dependencies.

 In short: